-Maybe this will help someone new to this – like me.
+Maybe this will help someone new to this budget slow travel thing.

 (Points two and five are more for women.)